School Board Elections

 - if available, a public mailing address and email address at which the candidate receives correspondence relating to the candidate’s campaign;

-- statements that the candidate is a U.S. citizen; has not been determined by a court to be mentally incapacitated; has not been convicted of a felony; is aware of the nepotism law; and swears an oath to support and defend the U.S. and Texas Constitutions and laws.
+- statements that the candidate is a U.S. citizen; has not been determined by a court to be mentally incapacitated; is aware of the nepotism law; and swears an oath to support and defend the U.S. and Texas Constitutions and laws.

 An individual is eligible to be a candidate for, or elected or appointed to, a Texas school board if the individual: